-- If the stack top points to a memory location 52050H, it means that the location 52050H is already occupied with the previously pushed data. - The next 16 bit push operation will decrement the stack pointer by two, so that it will point to the new stack-top 5204EH - The decremented contents of SP will be 204EH.
-This location will now be occupied by the recently pushed data. - Thus for a selected value of SS, the maximum value of SP=FFFFH - The segment can have maximum of 64K locations. - If the SP starts with an initial value of FFFFH, it will be decremented by two
+- The next 16 bit push operation will decrement the stack pointer by two, so that it will point to the new stack-top 5204EH - The decremented contents of SP will be 204EH.
+This location will now be occupied by the recently pushed data. - Thus for a selected value of SS, the maximum value of SP=FFFH - The segment can have maximum of 64K locations.

+SP